By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering personal injury claims payouts for a horse riding injury.

 If you are ready to begin your claim, call Accident Claims UK on 0800 073 8801 right now.
-One of our staff will talk you through the process of starting a new claim with us, so that we can get your claim underway today.
+One of our staff will talk you through the process of starting a new no win no fee claim with us, so that we can get your claim underway today.

 At the link below, you will find a comprehensive guide to the legal process of making a compensation claim for a head injury: